 § C7-1.
-Town Attorney.31
+Town Attorney.
+[Amended 12-6-2022 by Res.
+2022-04].

-There shall be a Town Attorney appointed by the Commissioners.
-He shall serve at the pleasure of the Commissioners.
-His compensation shall be determined by the Commissioners.
+There shall be a Town Attorney appointed by the Mayor and Commissioners.
+The Town Attorney shall serve at the pleasure of the Mayor and Commissioners.
+The Town Attorney's compensation shall be determined by the Mayor and Commissioners.
 The Town Attorney shall be a member of the bar of the Maryland Court of Appeals.
 The Town Attorney shall be the legal advisor of the Town and shall perform such duties in this connection as may be required by the Commissioners.
 The Town shall have the power to employ other legal consultants as it deems necessary from time to time.

 § C7-2.
-Authority to employ personnel.32
+Authority to employ personnel.
+[Amended 12-6-2022 by Res.
+2022-04].

-The Commissioners shall have the power to employ such officers and employees as it deems necessary to execute the powers and duties provided by this Charter or other state law and to operate the Town government.
+The Mayor and Commissioners shall have the power to employ such officers and employees as it deems necessary to execute the powers and duties provided by this Charter or other state law and to operate the Town government.
+The Mayor and Commissioners shall appoint a Town Administrator, and the membership of all boards and Commissions of the Town.
+All employees subordinate to the Town Administrator shall be employed and removed from employment consistent with law and in accordance with the rules and regulations of any personnel merit system which may be adopted by the Mayor and Commissioners.